Skip to main content

 Example wiring schematics depicting most typical installation configurations are also provided for reference; refer to the 'Installation > Schematics' section for more information.

-Conductor material and cross sectional area effects the resistance of a cable per unit length, and accordingly determines the maximum current capability/rating, as well as the power loss / voltage drop over the total cable length.
+Conductor cross sectional area is proportional to the resistance of a cable per unit length, which effects the amount of heat generated per unit length and the voltage drop over the total cable length.

 Image_-_Conductor_area.PNG